 The Archimede SportTaucher M is still powered by the self-winding ebauche ETA 2824-2, which is still packed into a relatively compact stainless steel body.

-Offered on a leather strap at a base price of €595 (an optional deployant clasp will add €40 more to the grand total) or on a stainless steel bracelet with a deployant clasp with security latch and fold-out extension (this one is priced at more impressive €715,) this is a nice watch for a man looking for an affordable, yet dependable diver.
+Offered on a leather strap at a base price of €595 (an optional deployant clasp will add €40 more to the grand total) or on a stainless steel bracelet with a deployant clasp with security latch and fold-out extension (this one is priced at more impressive €715,) this is a nice fashion accessory for a man looking for an affordable, yet dependable diver.

 See also: Archimede Arcadia Chronograph